 - Make sure information is accessible to pupils who are disabled

 The Equality Act says that the accessibility plan must take account of the pupils’ disabilities and the wishes of the pupils and their parents

-The SEND code of practice 2015, states schools must publish an SEN Information report which includes information about :
+The SEND Code of Practice 2015, states schools must publish an SEND Information report which includes information about: